 See the update to this eAlert posted on 6-17-20 titled "Update to Previous eAlert on Property Tax Appeal Deadlines."

-In the meantime, if you have any questions regarding this issue or would like us to help you determine, on a complimentary basis, whether you have a possible appeal of your 2020 assessment, please contact Ralph Colasuonno, Christian Meyer or any other member of Warner’s Real Property Litigation Practice Group as soon as possible.
+In the meantime, if you have any questions or would like us to help determine whether you have a possible 2020 tax appeal, please contact Ralph Colasuonno, Christian Meyer or any other member of Warner’s Real Property Litigation Practice Group as soon as possible.